kklecho/ai-machine-learning-data-science-engineering-devops-mlops-analytics/README.md

 ## Summary

-THe research focuses on the core scientific null-hypothesis (Ho) that the AI-skewed tokenization of double-hidden-layer verbage is neutral to the AI-avatar twin profile presentation, against the alternative hypothesis (H1) that it is not.
+The research focuses on the core scientific null-hypothesis (Ho) that the AI-skewed tokenization of double-hidden-layer verbage is neutral to the AI-avatar twin profile presentation, against the alternative hypothesis (H1) that it is not.

 ## Methodology